WilliamWoha/csjournal/docs/source/Semester1/PF/Theory Lecture 10.rst

 	#include <cmath>

 | It only gets used for one command, which is called ``pow(a, b``.
 This command gives the result of a :sup:`b` (a power b).
-It can be used in multiple ways, imagine it the same way as an arithmetic statement.
+It can be used in multiple ways.
+You can imagine using it the same ways you can use an arithmetic statement.

 .. code-block:: c++